Mission.io and Federal Funding Sources

 Title III, Part A comptab-infoalt7-icon

-Formula funds allocated to states based on English Learner enrollment, then subgranted to eligible districts.
+Formula funds allocated to states based on English Learner enrollment, then sub-granted to eligible districts

-English Learners & academic language
+English Learners, academic language

 Missions embed academic vocabulary, communication, and content-area literacy throughout STEM-based narratives.
 English Learners practice reading for meaning, collaborating with peers, and applying academic language in context.
 This aligns with Title III objectives to promote English proficiency and access to rigorous, content-rich instruction.